-1 2 3 4 5 6 7 SECTION 16, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE UPON PASSAGE]: Sec.
-22. (a) Subject to the board obtaining the approval of the Internal Revenue Service as described in section 18(b) of this chapter, the board shall establish: (1) a stable value fund as the initial regular investment program for the plan; and (2) the alternative investment programs (as described by 8 9 IC 5-10.2-2-3 and IC 5-10.2-2-4 (before its expiration)) within the annuity savings account as the initial alternative investment 10 programs for the plan.
+1 SECTION 16, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 2 UPON PASSAGE]: Sec.
+22. (a) Subject to the board obtaining the 3 approval of the Internal Revenue Service as described in section 18(b) 4 of this chapter, the board shall establish: 5 (1) a stable value fund as the initial regular investment program 6 for the plan; and 7 (2) the alternative investment programs (as described by 8 IC 5-10.2-2-3 and IC 5-10.2-2-4 (before its expiration)) within 9 the annuity savings account as the initial alternative investment 10 programs for the plan.
 11 If the board considers it necessary or appropriate, the board may 12 establish different or additional alternative investment programs for the 13 plan.
-14 (b) The requirements and rules that apply to the alternative 15 investment programs within the annuity savings account are the initial 16 17 requirements and rules that apply to the alternative investment programs within the plan, including the following: 18 (1) The board's investment guidelines and limits for the 19 alternative investment programs.
+14 (b) The requirements and rules that apply to the alternative 15 investment programs within the annuity savings account are the initial 16 requirements and rules that apply to the alternative investment 17 programs within the plan, including the following: 18 (1) The board's investment guidelines and limits for the 19 alternative investment programs.
 20 (2) A member's selection of and changes to the member's 21 investment options.
 22 (3) The valuation of a member's account.
 23 (4) The allocation and payment of administrative expenses for the 24 alternative investment programs.
 25 (c) If the board considers it necessary or appropriate, the board may 26 establish different or additional requirements and rules that apply to the 27 alternative investment programs within the plan.
-28 29 (d) The board shall determine the appropriate administrative fees to 29 30 be charged to the member accounts.
-SECTION 18.
-IC 5-10.3-12-27, AS ADDED BY P.L.22-2011, 31 SECTION 18.
-IC 3-10.3-12-27, AS ADDED BT T.E.22-2011, SECTION 2, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 32 UPON PASSAGE]: Sec.
+28 (d) The board shall determine the appropriate administrative fees to 29 be charged to the member accounts.
+30 SECTION 18.
+IC 5-10.3-12-27, AS ADDED BY P.L.22-2011, 31 SECTION 2, IS AMENDED TO READ AS FOLLOWS [EFFECTIVE 32 UPON PASSAGE]: Sec.
 27. (a) If a member dies: 33 (1) while in service in a position covered by the plan but not in 34 the line of duty; or 35 (2) after terminating service in a position covered by the plan but 36 before withdrawing the member's account; 37 to the extent that the member is vested, the member's account shall be 38 paid to the beneficiary or beneficiaries designated by the member on 39 a form prescribed by the board.
 The amount paid shall be valued as 40 provided in IC 5-10.2-2-3 and IC 5-10.2-2-4 (expired).
-The board shall 41 invest the total amount in the member's account in the stable value fund and later than thirty (20) days after receiving participation of a member later 42 not later than thirty (30) days after receiving notification of a member's
+The board shall 41 invest the total amount in the member's account in the stable value fund not later than thirty (30) days after receiving notification of a member's